-- By doing risk assessments, the production company can assess whether sufficient controls and measures are in place to prevent an incident, damage or injury.
+- Risk assessments allow the production company to assess whether sufficient controls and measures are in place to prevent an incident, damage or injury.

 - The call sheet should always include any risk assessments relevant to the day’s filming.
 You must read, understand and follow it.

 - The head of makeup should also do risk assessments relating to the makeup team’s working environment and any hazardous substances used.
 Ideally, there should be regular briefings with their team that should also include health and safety matters.

 No matter what the legislation is in your country, here are a few things that the makeup department should do.
 It is simply a matter of good working practice.
 We’ve also listed things best not to do.
 Stay safe!

 - Read the call sheet – all risk assessments for that day’s filming will be attached, so read them thoroughly.
 It should also list the heads of departments, emergency contact numbers, and first aiders.